 Small gardens and backyards can pack in loads of color and texture by planting dwarf maples in the ground and arranging them in containers.

-Dwarf maples are availble in a range of shapes, sizes, colors, and textures, so plant a wide variety to add low-maintenance beauty to your landscape.
+Dwarf maples are available in a range of shapes, sizes, colors, and textures, so plant a wide variety to add low-maintenance beauty to your landscape.
 Photo: S. Jafri

 Many dwarf maples can tolerate partial shade, so they make perfect understory plants to add color and privacy without causing crowding.
 Photo: A. Ruchelman